intel/llvm/sycl/doc/GetStartedGuide.md

 [check-sycl](../../sycl/test) targets stored in this repository.
 These tests should be not have hardware (e.g. GPU, FPGA, etc.) or external software dependencies (e.g OpenCL, Level Zero, CUDA runtimes).
-All tests not following this approach should be moved to DPC++ end-to-end tests.
+All tests not following this approach should be moved to DPC++ end-to-end or SYCL-CTS tests.

 * DPC++ end-to-end (E2E) tests which are extension to [LLVM\* test suite](https://github.com/intel/llvm-test-suite/tree/intel/SYCL).